 The word "hedj" represents both white and silver.
 Silver was very highly prized in Egypt, and fairly scarce.
 It was very popular in pharonic jewellery, when it was available, and was known as "white gold" (nub hedj).
+The white lotus was the symbol of the god Nefertum and statues of him were sometimes made of silver.
 Silver and gold together represented the moon and sun respectively.

 Egyptian cotton was generally cream coloured, but white cloth was highly prized.
 In the Admonitions of Ipuwer the author shows how bad things have become by lamenting "None have white garments in this time".
 White paint was made from chalk or gypsum which were plentiful in Egypt.

 copyright J Hill 2010